 Add $69 — for an in-depth, personal critique of your one-page query letter from Brian Klems, one of the day’s instructors.
 (This rate is a special event value for Michigan Writing Workshop attendees only.)
 Registrants are encouraged to take advantage of the specially-priced critique, so they can send out their query letter with confidence following the workshop.
 Also, if you are meeting with an agent at the event, you’re essentially speaking your query letter aloud to them.
 Wouldn’t it be wise to give that query letter (i.e., your pitch) one great edit before that meeting?

-- Young adult, middle grade, and tween: Faculty member Chelsea Bobulski, a published writer, will get your work in advance, critique the first 10 double-spaced pages of your story, meet with you for at least 10 minutes at the workshop to discuss her thoughts, and pass along written critique notes at the meeting.
+- Romance, all kinds (virtual critiques): Faculty member Anna Harrington, an author, will get your work in advance, critique the first 10 double-spaced pages of your book, meet with you online (Zoom, etc.) or by phone for 15 minutes sometime before the workshop to discuss her thoughts, and pass along written critique notes before or after the meeting.

 How to pay/register — Registration is now open.
 Reach out to workshop organizer Brian Klems via email: WDWconference@gmail.com, and he will provide specific instructions for payment and registration to get you a reserved seat at the event.
 Payment is by either PayPal, check, or credit card.
 Because Brian plans different workshops, make sure you note that you’re inquiring about the Michigan workshop specifically.